gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 1. Analyzed SSH settings on the instance.

-`I removed the OS user who hacked into the instance, but how did they manage to connect to the EC2 instance by using SSH in the first place?
+`The OS user who hacked into the instance had been removed, but how did they manage to connect to the EC2 instance by using SSH in the first place?
 The admin has been careful about who has access to the key pair file.`

  Checked the SSH settings on this instance using the following command: